 Sunday morning, 8:00: quiet and contemplative, traditional language, no music; lasts about 45 minutes

-Sunday morning, 10:00: the biggest service of the week, alternates between contemporary and traditional language; music provided by organ and choir; church school takes place during this service for children; fairly formal in atmosphere; lasts about 80 minutes
+Sunday morning, 10:00: the biggest service of the week, with contemporary language; music provided by organ and choir; church school takes place during this service for children; fairly formal in atmosphere; lasts about 80 minutes

 Can I take communion?
 What do I do?